freedomofpress/securedrop-workstation/README.md

 ### Development

-Development is a little tricky:
+Development is a little tricky, since:

 - presumably you don't want to do much real development in your SD AppVMs
 - you must run these scripts from `dom0`, but it's very unergonomic to work there (since it's nearly impossible to commit changes from `dom0`)